Hi-PACE/hipace/docs/source/run/parameters.rst

     Number of cells in x, y and z.

 * ``amr.max_level`` (`integer`)
-    Maximum level of mesh-refinement.
-Mesh-refinement is not yet implemented, therefore only level `0` is supported.
+    Maximum level of mesh refinement.
+Mesh refinement is not yet implemented, therefore only level `0` is supported.

 * ``hipace.fine_tag_lo`` (3 `float`)